MATHS @ BISHOP

 - Promoting depth of understanding not just procedural but conceptual.

-Please click on the titles below to see how we teach the calculation areas of maths across the school.
+Please click on the titles below to see how the knowledge and skills progress in all areas of maths and how we teach the calculation areas of maths across the school.
 The methods and approaches we use and the progressions in skills and knowledge.

 ' I like it when we have drawings and equipment to help us work out our maths because this helps' Layla